tonyrav3n/tradex-bot/README.md

 Flow:
 1. Seller clicks “Mark Delivered.”
 The contract moves to Delivered, and the bot posts:
    - A countdown banner showing when auto‑release becomes available, using Discord timestamps: both the absolute time and relative time.
-   - An estimated seller payout (≈ base × 97.5%).

 2. Buyer can approve earlier via “Approve & Release.”
 3. If the buyer does not act, the contract allows release after a timeout (currently 24 hours by default in the contract).
 4. After the timeout, the bot (as the authorized actor) can execute auto‑release on-chain.